-As part of the Care Act duties, we are currently looking at solutions to put in place an offer of a deferred payment scheme, meaning no one should be forced to sell their home during their lifetime in order to pay for their residential care.
+The council has now put in place an offer of a deferred payment scheme, meaning no one should be forced to sell their home during their lifetime in order to pay for their residential care.
 People pay for their care costs now, and will continue to do so in the future subject to the cap, but these changes will give people more choice and control over how they will pay for it.